- Hyper-V lets you create virtual machines in a unique environment without affecting your primary workspace.

 - Install the latest update if available.

-You must keep all the drivers updated on your device to ensure that they are working fine.
+You must update all the drivers on your device to ensure they are working fine.

 We have a complete guide on how to update your drivers on Windows 11 that will offer more information.